-Specialized medical equipment and supplies include transfer benches, shower chairs, raised toilet seats, hand held shower heads, which are necessary medical supplies, used to address participants' functional limitations but not offered under the State plan.
-Up to two cases of oral nutritional supplements per month may be provided based on state defined medical necessity criteria.
+Specialized medical equipment and supplies include transfer benches, shower chairs, raised toilet seats, and hand held shower heads, which are necessary medical supplies, used to address participants functional limitations but not offered under the State plan.
+Up to two cases of oral nutritional supplements per month are also provided based on state defined medical necessity criteria.